-2015 Company Performance Highlights
+2016 Company Performance Highlights

-2015 was another year of continued growth for the Company.
-Revenues increased for the sixth year in a row and we returned substantial capital to our stockholders in the form of dividends and share repurchases.
-We also undertook a number of initiatives in 2015 to capitalize on value enhancing opportunities and better position the Company for long-term, sustainable growth.
-Some of the highlights for 2015 include:
+Revenues for the Company increased for the seventh year in a row despite the sale of 10 hotels in the year, and we returned substantial capital to our stockholders in the form of dividends and share repurchases.
+Our stockholders were rewarded as total stockholder return for the year was 29%.
+We also undertook a number of initiatives in 2016 to better position the Company for long-term, sustainable growth.
+Some of the highlights for 2016 include:

-- Net income for the year was \$571 million, while diluted earnings per common share was \$0.74 per share. - Adjusted funds from operations per diluted share increased 2.75% to \$1.54 per diluted share. - We returned \$1.3 billion to stockholders in the form of dividends and share repurchases.
-Based on the \$0.20 per share quarterly dividend to be paid on April 15, 2016 and the Company's stock price of \$16.18 as of March 24, 2016 our current annualized dividend yield is 5%. - In June 2015 we acquired the iconic Phoenician Resort, a 643 room Luxury Collection resort in Scottsdale Arizona for \$400 million.
-The AAA Five-Diamond, Forbes Four-Star rated property is ideally located in one of the premium resort markets in the southwest and will be managed by Starwood. - We completed significant redevelopment projects at four hotels: The Houston Airport Marriott at George Bush Intercontinental; The Logan, Philadelphia, Curio A Collection by Hilton; The Camby Hotel, Phoenix; and The Axiom Hotel, San Francisco.
-Each of these hotels were closed for all or a significant portion of 2015 and we expect them to show substantial increases in results in 2016.
-In total, we spent \$663 million in capital expenditures in 2015 to enhance and strengthen our portfolio. - We sold over \$1 billion in hotels, including properties owned in our European and Asia/Pacific joint ventures, further sharpening the portfolio's focus on the Company's major markets. - We repaid or refinanced \$1.4 billion in debt, reducing the Company's average interest rate by 110 basis points to 3.7% and extending our maturity schedule.
-We also maintained our investment grade rating on our senior long term unsecured notes. - We were recognized as a leader for corporate action on climate change and achieved a position on the 2015 Climate "A" List and Climate Disclosure Leadership Index (CDLI) by CDP; achieved Global Sector Leader, Regional Sector Leader and Green Star status in the 2015 Global Real Estate Sustainability Benchmark (GRESB) survey; and received the 2015 Lodging/Resorts Leader in the Light award from the National Association of Real Estate Investment Trusts (NAREIT), the highest achievement for all lodging/resorts REITs.
+- Net income for the year was \$771 million, while diluted earnings per common share was \$1.02 per share, up 38% from last year. - Adjusted funds from operations per diluted share increased 10% to \$1.69 per diluted share. - We returned \$814 million to stockholders in the form of dividends and share repurchases.
+Based on the \$0.20 per share quarterly dividend to be paid on April 17, 2017 and the Company's closing stock price of \$18.38 as of March 20, 2017 our current annualized dividend yield is 4.4%. - We sold 10 hotels for \$497 million, further sharpening the portfolio's focus on the Company's major markets. - · We maintained our investment grade rating on our senior long term unsecured notes. - We continued to be recognized as a leader for corporate action on climate change and again achieved a position on the 2016 Climate "A" List and Climate Disclosure Leadership Index (CDLI) by CDP; and achieved Green Star status, the highest possible designation, in the 2016 Global Real Estate Sustainability Benchmark (GRESB) survey.

-For more complete information about our 2015 performance, please review the Company's Annual Report on Form 10-K included in our mailing to stockholders.
-Adjusted FFO used by the Compensation Committee as a performance measure is also used by the Company as a non-GAAP supplemental measure of operating performance in its earnings releases, financial presentations and SEC filings.
-For more information on this measure and a reconciliation to the comparable GAAP measure, see the Company's Annual Report on Form 10-K in "Management's Discussion and Analysis of Financial Condition and Results of Operations- Host Inc. Reconciliation of Net Income to NAREIT and Adjusted Funds From Operations per Diluted Share" on page 96.
+For more complete information about our 2016 performance, please review the Company's Annual Report on Form 10-K included in our mailing to stockholders.
+Adjusted FFO per diluted share used by the Compensation Committee as a performance measure is also used by the Company as a non-GAAP supplemental measure of operating performance in its earnings releases, financial presentations and SEC filings.
+For more information on this measure and a reconciliation to the comparable GAAP measure, see the Company's Annual Report on Form 10-K in "Management's Discussion and Analysis of Financial Condition and Results of Operations- Host Inc. Reconciliation of Net Income to NAREIT and Adjusted Funds From Operations per Diluted Share" on page 94.

-Results of 2015 Advisory Vote
+Results of 2016 Advisory Vote